AQuaZar/kottans-backend/README.md

 2. All non-key fields are have to be facts about the keys (and not about subset of a key).
 3. Non-key field cannot be fact about another non-key field.
 4. Row cannot have two independent multi-valued facts about entity without relations with each other.

+Subqueries concept gives us ability to work with intermediate tables that are results of a query.
+It is useful if we want to process the result of a query.